hooverken/ARMPowershell/README.md

 Add this parameter if you are working in Azure Gov Cloud.
 This is necessary because the SPN format for the kerberos configuration is different between the public and government clouds.

 ![Screenshot](https://github.com/hooverken/ARMPowershell/blob/main/Configure-AzFilesForADDSAuthNScreenshot.PNG)

+---

+# Exterminate-AzureVM.ps1

+This script deletes all of the (major) components of a VM:
+* Compute instance
+* OS disk
+* All data disks
+* All NICs.

+This is intended to make cleanup easier when creating machines for sandboxing etc.  The deletes are NOT UNDOABLE so use with care.